This post was last updated on July 11th, 2026 at 09:07 am

 Beware the effects of labor-saving technologies

 Be mindful of your routine so you can identify opportunities to move your body more frequently.
+I call it the physically active mindset.
 Our consumer culture isn’t going to identify these opportunities for you.
 Marketers are too busy selling you products to keep you in your chair: smartphones, video game systems, new TV streaming services, etc. Heck, you don’t even have to wash out your garbage bins anymore.
-There are services that will come and do it for you.
+There are services that will come to your home and do it for you.

 Don’t count on others to draw attention to your health

-Be physically active not only to feel better.
-Be active for the sake of retirement planning.
-If this sounds weird and like something you’ve never heard before, that might be because financial companies earn money by investing your money.
-They don’t earn anything by you riding your bike to work.
-That’s why, when most people talk about retirement planning, they usually only speak about dollars and cents.
+We often think of physically activity in relation to our health.
+My point here is to also think about it from the standpoint of retirement planning.
+If you’ve never heard this before, that might be because financial companies don’t profit from your physical activity levels.
+They earn money by investing your money.
 They don’t earn commissions, fees or interest on the steps you take to improve your health.

 Also, keep in mind pharmaceutical companies and the health care industry benefit from people getting sick.
 It might sound cynical, but the reality is that these companies make money by treating your ailments, not by you preventing them.